 Find out more about learning remotely with COL.

 With uncertainty still surrounding the Covid-19 pandemic, we know there’s never been a more important time to stay connected.
-With no on-campus teaching being considered currently, we've decided to offer all of our courses remotely using online platforms appropriate to the subject area being taught.
+With some on-campus teaching being offered in term 2, we've also decided to keep offering some of our courses remotely using online platforms appropriate to the subject area being taught.

 If you’re new to the internet, it can be overwhelming...
 However, the University of Edinburgh's Digital Ambassadors can help!
 Our team of friendly staff and student volunteers can chat you through things like sending email, making safe online payments, finding information online and making or joining video calls.
 If you're interested in speaking with a Digital Ambassador, please contact the Centre for Open Learning on COL@ed.ac.uk or 0131 650 4400.
 Please state briefly what you need help with along with a telephone number that you can be reached on.
 Please also advise whether it would be best to call between 14.00 and 15.00 on a Tuesday or 16.00 and 17.00 on a Wednesday.
 One of our volunteers will then call you back during the specified time slot.
 Volunteers will always try to call you back within 7 days of your initial inquiry, however this is not always possible.
 Find out more about the University of Edinburgh's Digital Ambassadors here >